HORSE DENTAL CARE

-Colorado On-Site Veterinary Services’ dentistry utilizes a battery powered lightweight float.
+Colorado On-Site Veterinary services utilizes a battery powered lightweight float for horse dentistry care.
 The float has a fully integrated vacuum that protects the horse's airway from enamel removed during the procedure and an irrigation system that keeps the horse's teeth from getting warm throughout the procedure.
-The dentistry procedure is performed after the patient is mildly sedated and a speculum is placed in the horse’s mouth to enable a complete examination.
+The dentistry procedure is performed after the horse is mildly sedated and a speculum is placed in the horse’s mouth to enable a complete examination.
 A full dental scaling procedure to equilibrate the teeth to a normal chewing surface and remove sharp, painful enamel points that form during chewing is then performed.

 The mouth speculum is made of light aircraft aluminum that weighs less than four pounds and opens the horse’s mouth smoothly.
 This speculum can fit any size of horse or pony mouth and can also fit any type of mouth deformity to accommodate safe and comfortable treatment.

-Can extractions be performed in the field setting?
+Can horse tooth extractions be performed in the field setting?